quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-### Retrieving the Key and Notebook
+### Retrieving the key and notebook

 Before we write our new note we need to make sure we have the identifiers
 we need.
-We just created and stored those in .notebook-identifiers above so lets create
+We just created and stored those in .notebook-identifiers above so create
 a function to grab that.

 We start the readIdentifierFile by opening the file at our LOCAL_ID_PATH